- Customer Experience and Contact Centre Services

 They are also the wariest; our survey (link) showed they had the highest level of distrust across generations as consumers, with 17% lacking trust in any methods of communication from brands!

 Companies should bear this in mind, as, according to Forbes, a whopping 73% of Gen Z employees have left jobs that did not meet their expectations.

 Honesty is built into our corporate culture – Integrity is one of our core company values, reinforced by the belief that we should treat others the way we want to be treated.
 That means leading by example and placing emphasis on honesty, positivity and fair play.

-Our Disruptor Series takes a deeper dive into generational issues in our new Whitepaper.
-Contact Ewan McKay (firstname.lastname@example.org) for more details on our corporate events and check out Webhelp jobs (Facebook link) for information on our current opportunities.
+In case you haven’t registered yet, Sign up to receive fresh insights and invitations to exec events with our Webhelp Disruptor Series campaign, and download our latest Whitepaper on ‘Emotion’ here.
+Contact Ewan McKay (email@example.com) for more details on our corporate events and check out Webhelp jobs for information on our current opportunities.